 I have been working as clinician since 2008.
 After years of experience in the NHS, first at the Tavistock and Portman NHS Foundation Trust, then at the South London and the Maudsley NHS Foundation Trust, I am now a psychotherapist in full-time private practice.

 I completed my psychotherapy training at the Tavistock & Portman NHS Foundation Trust, and was awarded a Masters in the Foundations of Psychoanalytic Psychotherapy by the University of Essex.

 I am registered with the UK Council for Psychotherapy (UKCP).
-I am also a member of the College of Psychoanalysts-UK and a clinical affiliate member of the Centre for Freudian Analysis and Research.
+I am also a member of the College of Psychoanalysts-UK and a Clinical Associate member of the Centre for Freudian Analysis and Research.

 I am interested in particular in the question of identity and personal expression.
 Also, I have an interest in Lacanian analysis.

 Carrington, A. (ed.)
 (2014).
 Money as emotional currency, London: Karnac .